yunus1204/palindrome/README.md

 # palindrome

-TO check if the given string is palindrome or not Input : malayalam
+TO check if the given number is palindrome or not Input : 121
 Output : Yes

-Input : geeks
+Input : 123
 Output : No